De Havilland Goblin: Design and development

 Design of the engine was carried out by Frank Halford at his London consulting firm starting in April 1941.
 It was based on the overall design pattern pioneered by Frank Whittle, using a centrifugal compressor providing compressed air to sixteen individual combustion chambers, from which the exhaust powered a single-stage axial turbine.

 Compared to Whittle designs, the H-1 was cleaned up in that it used a single-sided compressor with the inlet at the front, and a straight-through layout with the combustion chambers exhausting straight onto the turbine.
 Whittle's designs such as the Power Jets W.2 used a reverse-flow layout that piped the hot air back to the middle of the engine, in order to "fold" it and reduce its length.
 The straight-through design simplified the engine, at the expense of being slightly longer and requiring a longer power shaft between the turbine and compressor.
 Although it eliminated the Whittle-style "folding", the Goblin was still a compact design.

 The H-1 first ran on 13 April 1942 and quickly matured to produce its full design thrust within two months.
 It first flew on 5 March 1943 in the Gloster Meteor, and on 26 September in the de Havilland Vampire.
-It was around this time that de Havilland purchased Halford's company and set him up as the chairman of the de Havilland Engine Company, with the engine name changing from H-1 to "Goblin", while the new H-2 design became the "Ghost" – de Havilland jet and rocket engines were all named after spectral apparitions.
+It was around this time that de Havilland purchased Halford's company and set him up as the chairman of the de Havilland Engine Company, with the engine name changing from H-1 to "Goblin", while the new H-2 design became the "Ghost" – de Havilland jet and rocket engines were largely named after spectral apparitions.

 In July 1943, one of the two H-1s then available (actually the spare engine intended as a backup for the one installed in the Vampire prototype) was sent to the United States, where it was selected to become the primary engine of the Lockheed P-80 Shooting Star.
 This engine was fitted to the prototype P-80, which first flew on 9 January 1944.
 The engine was later accidentally destroyed in ground testing, and was replaced by the only remaining H-1 from the prototype Vampire.
 Allis-Chalmers was selected to produce the engine in the US as the J36, but ran into lengthy delays.
 Instead, the Allison J33, developed by General Electric as the I-40 (their greatly improved 4000 lbf version of the J31, itself based on Whittle's W.1), was selected for the production P-80A.